dimitriabrahamsson/turbo-chem/README.md

 ### Applications of machine learning for structure prediction in non-targeted analysis with high-resolution mass spectrometry - From physicochemical properties to molecular structures

 #### Preparing the data
-1. Start with the .cvs file called "BloodExposomeLSERfinal.csv"
+1. Start with the .cvs file called BloodExposomeLSERfinal.csv
-2. Run blood_exposome_frag_atoms.py to generate "BloodExposomeLSERfragment_atoms_R.csv"
+2. Run blood_exposome_frag_atoms.py to generate BloodExposomeLSERfragment_atoms_R.csv

-3.
+#### Run the model to convert the physicochemical fingerprints to RDKit fragments
+Run ANN_structure_pred.py to generate